lenchv/hive-driver/docs/readme.md

 To connect via binary mode you should use [TcpConnection](/lib/connection/connections/TcpConnection.ts) and via http [HttpConnection](/lib/connection/connections/HttpConnection.ts).

-*NOTICE*: http transport mode also requires "path" parameter which is passed by options.
+*NOTICE*: HTTP transport mode also requires a "path" parameter which is passed by options.

-For authentication the driver supports: nosasl, none, ldap and kerberos.
+For authentication, the driver supports NoSasl, None, LDAP and Kerberos.
 For each of type you can choose appropriate handler:

 - [NoSaslAuthentication.ts](/lib/connection/auth/NoSaslAuthentication.ts)